Women’s Spring: Feminism, Nationalism and Civil Disobedience

 Keynote speakers (confirmed):

-- Dr Umut Erel, International Development and Inclusive Innovation, Strategic Research Area (The Open University);
+- Dr Umut Erel, International Development and Inclusive Innovation, Sociology Department and International Development and Inclusive Innovation (The Open University);

 - Prof. Dr. Helma Lutz, the Cornelia Goethe Center at Goethe University, Frankfurt;